 They had a building.
-They had built this from scratch and with their own love & labour.
+They had built this from scratch and with their own love & labor.
 Initially, the building was designed as garaging and upstairs, as a flat for when our friends and family came to visit from Germany.

-Mum and dad did not have alot of money.
+Mum and dad did not have a lot of money.
 They were rich in lifestyle from living off their own land, but they did not have a big cash flow.

 They decided that they would try their hand at running a cafe/restaurant.
 Many hours went into this project as they did everything they could on their own.

 The space was beautiful.
 It was rustic and unique.
-It took a good year before mum finally upgraded to a full blown fancy gas cooker.
+It took a good year before mum finally upgraded to a full-blown fancy gas cooker.